Emmanuel-Gonzales/reading-note/Code-102-Reading-Notes/Class-06-Activate-web-pages-with-JavaScript.md

 * Number - A number
 * String - Any string of words or sentences, or a number in quotes ''
+* Boolean -  A data type that is either true or false

+## else if

+ A if command is a command to that puts different outputs depending on the input

+ Ex.  if("Condition"){"Output"}

+         else if ("Condition"){"Output"}

+         else {"Output"}